sohipatel/sohipatel.github.io/index.md

 ## 👋 Hello!

 <center><img src="https://user-images.githubusercontent.com/69354578/215614058-5d292894-3746-4400-9361-dd739f571cf7.gif" height=300></center>
 <p>I'm Sohi, a student at the Academy of Science and Technology interested in microrobotics and smart materials.
-I'm currently building Gravel, a high tech startup bringing programmable matter to the world.
+I'm currently building <a href="https://www.time.is/" target="_blank" rel="noopener noreferrer">Gravel</a>, a high tech startup bringing programmable matter to the world.
 In my free time, I enjoy street skating, reading Modernist poetry, and x 😊</p>

 ## 🔧 Featured Projects